Downtown Orlando Outreach Center - SALT Outreach

 How should I drop off my in-kind donations?

-To schedule a drop-off time, you may contact: volunteer@saltoutreach.org
+To schedule a drop-off, you may contact: volunteer@saltoutreach.org

 Details